-- (1) Feasibility and cost effectiveness (i.e., HTF award per unit/SF, total development cost per unit/SF, reasonableness of budgets and proforma, adequacy of resources and ongoing sustainability, and site control). - (2) Relevance of the project to local housing needs, including the extent to which the project is consistent with the local plans (e.g., Consolidated Plan, Housing Element, or area plans), and the extent to which housing need will be met and help to achieve the HTF's Population Targets. - (3) Experience of the project sponsor and development team, adequacy of management plans, duration of affordability, ongoing sustainability, adequacy of support services, and firmness of financial commitments or likelihood of receiving those commitments.
+- (1) Feasibility and cost effectiveness (e.g., HTF award per unit/SF, total development cost per unit/SF, reasonableness of budgets and proforma assumptions, adequacy of resources and ongoing sustainability, and site control). - (2) Relevance of the project to local housing needs, including the extent to which the project is consistent with the local plans (e.g., Consolidated Plan, Housing Element, or area plans), and the extent to which the projects helps achieve the HTF's Population Targets. - (3) Experience of the project sponsor and development team, adequacy of management plans, duration of affordability, ongoing sustainability, adequacy of support services, and firmness of financial commitments or likelihood of receiving those commitments.